-For the past two weeks I had been anxiously awaiting Girl’s Weekend, hosted by fellow food blogger Kate in the Kitchen at her lovely cabin tucked away in the north central part of Wisconsin.
+For the past two weeks I had been anxiously awaiting Girl’s Weekend, hosted at a friend’s lovely cabin tucked away in the north central part of Wisconsin.
 What could be better than getting together seven other women who are as in love with food as I am?
 Getting away from the hustle and bustle of the city, social media distractions, and the stress of daily life was exactly what I needed.
 Kate took us to the beautiful, Baker Apple Orchard where we were treated to rows and rows of plump apple trees.
 The Connell Reds below were the best apples I’ve had all season.

 We talked cookbooks, dining trends, kitchen gadgets, kids, blogging, significant others, and jobs, just to name a few.
 While listening to one of the conversations I realized how in the moment I was, how calm and relaxed my entire body and mind could be.
 I reflected on how blessed I am to have met such wonderful women who share my passion and each bring a unique strength to the group.

 And when food bloggers get together you are obviously going to have an amazing spread!
 Kelli made two stunning loaves of bread along with her ridiculously good Bacon Jam.
 Kate made a hearty vegetable soup and a decadent Nutmeg Cake.
 Lynne added two kinds of spiced nuts that I could not stop eating!
 Angharad made her very first loaf of Pumpkin Bread since coming to the United States, and also added a light cumin spiced Couscous and Raisin salad.
 Ginger cookies from Amy and some seriously good home brewed beer from Laurie went together beautifully – forget the milk. :) Waking up to Jen’s scones and hot coffee were the perfect ending before we all made the journey home.